rumpkernel/drv-netif-dpdk/README.md

 Status
 ------

-The driver has been tested to work and is able to exchange TCP traffic with an Internet peer.
+The driver has been tested to work on various Linux distributions (e.g. Ubuntu and Void) and is able to exchange TCP traffic with an Internet peer.
 Future plans include benchmarking, performance optimization, and improved configurability.
 A [wiki page](https://github.com/rumpkernel/dpdk-rumptcpip/wiki/Optimizing-performance)